xsuite/xobjects/Architecture.md

    array(dimensions as integers or iterable) union(value) or union(_type=...,**fields)

-Initialization steps:
+Object creation:
-  - compute size from args: if no resources
+  - compute size and offsets from args
-  - acquire resources or using resources
+  - acquire resources or use resources
+  - set offsets
   - set args

+Object reference:
+  - set buffer and offset

 Field attributes
   - type (with or without internal constraints?)